arcaicandy/PiQRAP/documentation/build-headless.md

 This 'headless' guide uses the version of Raspberry Pi OS with no desktop windowing/GUI system installed (Raspberry Pi OS Lite).

 It is recommended you use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) available from the [Raspberry Pi Foundation website](https://www.raspberrypi.org/).
+If you use the Raspberry Pi Imager then when you run it click 'Choose OS', select 'Raspberry Pi OS (Other) then choose 'Raspberry Pi OS Lite'.

+Note: The latest versions of the imager will let you you setup networking and SSH from the imager itself so no having to connect via a monitor/keyboard initially.

 Follow the [Installing Operating System Images Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) from the Raspberry Pi Foundation.

 ### 2\.
 First Boot

 Put your newly imaged SD-Card in your Raspberry Pi and power it up.
 You should eventually get the logon prompt on your monitor if you have one connected.
+If you don't have a monitor and keyboard connected then attempt to try to ssh to the Pi (Google for details on how to do this if required).

 ### 3\.
 Configuration Options and Enabling Camera Support

-Use the raspi-config utility to setup any options/configuration choices you want for your Pi (Networking, SSH etc..).
+Use the raspi-config utility to setup remaining options/configuration choices required for PiQRAP.

 From the command line prompt enter the following...